azl397985856/leetcode/thinkings/prefix.en.md

 }
 ```

 This achieves the purpose of deleveraging.
 This algorithm is not heavy or leaky, because the longest continuous sub-string must contain a continuous sub-string shorter than it.
 This idea is the same as [1297.
-Maximum number of occurrences of a sub-string] (https://github.com/azl397985856/leetcode/issues/266 "1297.
+Maximum number of occurrences of a sub-string](https://github.com/azl397985856/leetcode/issues/266 "1297.
 The maximum number of occurrences of a strand") The method of pruning is different and the same.

 ### Code (Python)